 I appreciated the detail in the product description for this product, although the beginning was a bit weary.
 It could have gotten to the point sooner.
 In the description, the seller mentioned all sorts of other uses besides storage for fridge, freezer, and cabinet.
 Images of those uses would have been an excellent addition to the listing.

 One typo I noticed was that the description stated the egg container would hold 2 dozen eggs.
 The bullets stated it would hold 14 eggs.
 Also, I’m pretty sure “freezed” is not a word.
 That should have been “frozen” food. 😊

 Several of the bullets were rather clunky and could have been reworded to explain the features and benefits more concisely.

 Looking at the reviews, I noticed that this listing also had mentions of the “stackable” vs. “nested” issue.

 These 2 products seemed to be identical as far as their offerings and features.
 Because there were no obvious differences, I bought from Perlli.
 Overall, I liked the Perlli listing better and found it more informative — and the price was $5 less.

 The product arrived 2 days later with free shipping (thank you, Amazon Prime!) and the freezer bins were just as described.
 They were heavy-duty plastic and have worked wonderfully in my freezer and fridge.
 I have not tried them yet in my cabinets, but I will.

-For a limited time, you can save 20% with code boot20.
+For a limited time, you can save $10 with code amzadvblog (lower case).